ytdl-org/youtube-dl/README.md

     --embed-subs                     Embed subtitles in the video (only for mkv and mp4 videos) --embed-thumbnail                Embed thumbnail in the audio as cover art --add-metadata                   Write metadata to the video file --metadata-from-title FORMAT     Parse additional metadata like song title / artist from the video title.
-The format syntax is the same as --output, the parsed parameters replace existing values.
+The format syntax is the same as --output but using `%(NAME)s` instead of `{NAME}`, the parsed parameters replace existing values.
 Additional templates: %(album)s, %(artist)s.
 Example: --metadata-from-title "%(artist)s -
                                      %(title)s" matches a title like "Coldplay - Paradise" --xattrs                         Write metadata to the video file's xattrs (using dublin core and xdg standards)